-4.10 Intangible assets
+4.9 Intangible assets

-Intangible assets include computer software and other.
+Intangible assets include computer software, licences and other intangible assets.

 Intangible assets acquired separately are measured on initial recognition at cost.
 Following initial recognition, intangible assets are carried at cost less any accumulated amortisation and any accumulated impairment losses.
 The useful lives of intangible assets are assessed to be either finite or indefinite.
 Intangible assets with finite lives are amortised on a straight-line basis over the useful economic lives over a period of 1 to 10 years and assessed for impairment whenever there is an indication that the intangible asset may be impaired.
 Amortisation periods and methods for intangible assets with finite useful lives are reviewed at least at each financial year-end.